When Narcissistic Parents Grow Old: Emotional and Practical Challenges

 Sexual and gender identity can remain entangled with shame, especially if a parent once mocked vulnerability or difference.

-These patterns reinforce the same core message: you are not enough on your own terms.
+These dynamics reinforce the same core message: you are not enough on your own terms.

 Protecting Yourself While They Age